kamilburda/batcher/docs/sections/Usage.md

 By default, the renamed images (as they would be named on export) are displayed.
 To show their original names, press the arrow button and check `Show Original Names`.

+You can move around individual files or folders by dragging and dropping them anywhere within the input list.
+This is useful if, for example, you intend rename the images with a numbered sequence.

 ## Exporting Layers